Vanity (Eighteen Visions album)

 Vanity is the fourth full-length studio album, and seventh overall release, by American metalcore band Eighteen Visions.
 It was their first album to feature a music video, which was for "You Broke Like Glass".
 It was the last album to feature guitarist Brandan Schieppati as he left immediately after the recording of the album to focus on Bleeding Through.
 The band toured for the album with a single guitarist, Keith Barney.
 As of 2007, the album has sold over 100,000 copies in the United States.

-Most critics and fans consider Vanity to be their final metalcore album, the band moving towards a more post-hardcore sound after this.
+Most critics and fans consider Vanity to be their final metalcore album, the band moving towards a more melodic and accessible sound after this.
 It should however be noted that the band considered this change to have begun prior to this album, with the recording of "Motionless and White" which was featured on The Best of Eighteen Visions the year before.
-Hart's improved vocal style lead the band to write more melodic song structure rather than their previous technical metalcore compositions.
+Hart's improved vocal style led the band to write more melodic song structure rather than their previous technical metalcore compositions.

+Background

+During the summer of 2001, Eighteen Visions toured alongside Bleeding Through as well as Spitfire.
+In November of 2001, Vanity was announced with a March release date.
+The album was set to include 12 new tracks including "A Short Walk Down a Long Hallway" and "So Low."
+The band then toured in the winter of 2002 alongside Mushroomhead, Five Pointe O, and Lamb of God.
+Additionally in the winter of 2001–2002, Eighteen Visions recorded and mixed Vanity with Greg Koller at F1 Studios.
+It was shared that the album would feature 13 tracks, be about 55 minutes in length, and feature guest vocals from Howard Jones, Ryan Downey, Alex Vaz, and Nikki Bevier. the band would also launch a new website to coincide with the album's release, now expected for April or May of 2002.
+In May of 2002, the layout for the album was completed by John LaCroix and The Plan Design, a shop belonging to guitairst Keith Barney.
+The album's artwork was shared via the band's new website.
+Although recording was finished in February, delays in design due to touring pushed the album's release date back to August. the band would then tour alongside Martyr A.D., Hopesfall, and Every Time I Die.
+In June, it was announced that the album would debut on August 13.
+It was also shared that fans would be able to hear some of the album in advance via a free two-song CD sampler, available at festivals like Hellfest, Furnace Fest, and Warped Tour.
+In July of 2002, Brandan Scheippati would depart the band to focus on Bleeding Through.